 Are you planning to sell your car, or are you simply looking to make your car look sharp and clean?
+What about picking up a car to rehab – Scrap car price comparison is the way to go!
 Auto body repairs can get expensive, but there are ways to save on car expenses, including learning to complete some basic repairs on your own.

 There are many affordable DIY auto body repair products on the market.
 Here is a step by step tutorial on how to repair rust spots using an easy rust removal kit from Roberts Paint Care:

 Always wear protective gear when working on your car.
 Gloves and protective glasses are a must.

 First, you need to wash your car with soap and water.
 It must be free of dirt, wax, oil or grease.
 Rinse well and dry.

 Next, apply masking tape and protective paper on all surfaces near the one you are repairing.